School of Education & Social Policy

 Interdisciplinary Themes

-The Learning Sciences MA and PhD programs are interdisciplinary programs in the School of Education and Social Policy drawing from cognitive science, education and computer science research.
-Through course work and research apprenticeships, students are exposed to the three major themes that permeate the research and theory in the learning sciences: sociocultural context, cognition and design.
+Through course work and research apprenticeships, students in the Learning Sciences PhD program engage with the three major themes that permeate the research and theory in the learning sciences — sociocultural context, cognition and design.

 Sociocultural Contexts